Melania Trump Claims She Is

 First lady Melania Trump once again showed she shares her husband's love for hyperbole, this time claiming that she is perhaps "the most bullied person" in the entire world.

-In an exclusive interview with ABC World News Tonight, which took place during her first solo tour as first lady and will air Friday, Trump said her own experience with bullying led her in part to create her program Be Best.
+In an exclusive interview with ABC World News Tonight, which took place during her first solo tour as first lady and will air in the US on Friday, Trump said her own experience with bullying led her in part to create her program Be Best.

 Advertisement